threefoldfoundation/info_legal/src/termsconditions.md

 ## Information

-See the following link for used Definitions & ThreeFold Grid Concepts: [definitions](definitions.md) and [concepts](https://wiki.threefold.io)
+See the following link for used Definitions: [definitions](definitions.md).

 ## Disclaimer